tarantool/doc/doc/reference/reference_rock/vshard/vshard_architecture.rst

 a replica set consisting of several replicas, one of which serves as a master node that processes all read and write requests.

-The whole dataset is logically partitioned into a predefined number of virtual buckets (vbuckets), each assigned a unique number ranging from 1 to N, where N is the total number of vbuckets.
+The whole dataset is logically partitioned into a predefined number of :ref:`virtual buckets (vbuckets) <vshard-vbuckets>`, each assigned a unique number ranging from 1 to N, where N is the total number of vbuckets.
 The number of vbuckets is specifically chosen to be several orders of magnitude larger than the potential number of cluster nodes, even given future cluster scaling.
 For example, with M projected nodes